CLASSIC MACHU PICCHU & CUSCO

 Payments can be made either by 1) full payment on booking 2) $500 deposit on booking + payment schedule per registration.
 Payments will be invoiced via e-mail for credit card or Paypal payment online.
 To pay by check, please indicate on registration and make check payable to Traverse Journeys and send to PO Box 40516, Austin, TX 78704.

-$250 deposit due on booking refundable through 9/1/2018, less a $50 admin fee.
-50% remainder due 6 months prior to trip start.
+$500 non-refundable deposit due on booking.
+50% remainder due 30 days after initial invoice.
 Balance due 30 days prior to trip start.

 Please note that Machu Picchu entry tickets and Inca Trail hiking permits are 100% non-refundable and non-transferrable.
-Cancellations, less the deposit ($500), are refundable through June 22, 2018.
-In case of cancellation, we can allow for last minute transfers for the rest of the trip – less the Machu Picchu or Inca Trail permit - for a $150 admin fee.
-Please notify us immediately in the case of a transfer.
+Cancellations, less the deposit ($500), are refundable through up to 90 days before trip start.

 Travel insurance is required for all trips with Traverse, and must cover injury, medical, evacuation, and repatriation as well as trip cancellation and trip interruption.
 Most insurance companies require purchase to be made within 2-3 weeks of booking for full benefits (in particular, trip cancellation).
 Once insurance is obtained, a copy must be sent to Traverse.
 Failure to provide proof of insurance within 30 days of booking will result in trip booking suspension until proof of insurance has been provided.
 We suggest using Wanderwell, a B-Corp Certified provider, or you can choose from any carrier that meets our requirements.